 But longitude lines run north-south.
 They converge at the poles.
 And its X-coordinates are between -180 and +180 degrees.

 Latitude and longitude coordinates make up our geographic coordinate system.

 Map Coordinate Systems

 You can give anything on Earth latitude and longitude coordinates.

-Various coordinate reference systems exist such as WGS84, NAD27 and NAD83.
+The field of study that measures the shape and size of the Earth is geodesy.
+Geodesists use coordinate reference systems such as WGS84, NAD27 and NAD83.
 In each coordinate system, geodists use mathematics to give each position on Earth a unique coordinate.
-The field of study that measures the shape and size of the Earth is geodesy.

 A geographic coordinate system defines two-dimensional coordinates based on the Earth’s surface.
 It has an angular unit of measure, prime meridian and datum (which contains the spheroid).